solidify-project/engine/_help/src/Pages/folders-structure/data/special-properties.md

 <ul>
     <li>
         <img src="poland.png"/>
-        On 1st of February at Warsaw
+        On 1st of February in Warsaw
     </li>
     <li>
         <img src="ukraine.png"/>
-        On 1st of March at Kyiv
+        On 1st of March in Kyiv
     </li>
     <li>
         <img src="bulgaria.png"/>
-        On 1st of April at Sofia
+        On 1st of April in Sofia
     </li>
     <li>
         <img src="romania.png"/>
-        On 1st of May at Bucharest
+        On 1st of May in Bucharest
     </li>
     <li>
         <img src="denmark.png"/>
-        On 1st of June at Copenhagen
+        On 1st of June in Copenhagen
     </li>
     <li>
         <img src="spain.png"/>
-        On 1st of July at Madrid
+        On 1st of July in Madrid
     </li>
 </ul>
 ```